 - Proven ability and natural inclination to develop relationships by interacting with people in a professional, respectful and diplomatic manner

 - Ability to interpret and identify key results from research and to succinctly summarize research findings

 - Ability to work independently and effectively as a member of the team to achieve department goals

-- Familiarity with Western policies and guidelines preferred
+- Familiarity with University policies and procedures preferred

 Western Values Diversity